$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Basics of Gravitational Lensing: in Wave-optics and Geometric-optics lensing Regimes

-where $a$ is microlensing amplitude \footnote{If strong lensing present together with microlensing, it would also contribute to this amplitude, $ a = a_{strong} \times a_{micro} \equiv \sqrt{\mu} \times a_{micro}$}, $b$ captures perturbation scale at which the microlensing in the amplification varies, $f_0$ denotes characteristic frequency of the oscillations in amplification, $\phi$ denotes the phase shift due to lensing, and $e^{-kf}$ ensures that the amplification slowly converges to $a$ as $f$ is much greater than $f_0$.
-In the later sections, we use this amplification model to understand the different aspects of a microlensing detection and characterization.
-In figure \ref{fig:amp_fit}, we have demonstrated the capability to contain all the features in a microlensing amplification for the case with $y=1$ with a BH lens and an SIS lens (With lens of mass $500 \rm M_{\odot}$ at a redshift of $z_l = 0.2$) .
-The fitting parameters for the black hole amplification profile are $(a,b, k , f_0, \phi) =(1.113, 0.322, -0.0008, 40.383\, \rm{Hz}, 4.613)$ and the fitting parameters for the SIS amplification profile are $(a,b, k , f_0, \phi) =( 1.421, 0.206, 0.002, 41.565\, \rm{Hz}, 4.745)$ \footnote{Considering no strong lensing $\sqrt{\mu}=1$, these fitting parameters have been obtained.}.
-We observe that, the amplification model with appropriate fitting parameters can nicely mimic the microlensing amplification\footnote{In the current setup, the microlensing model does not capture the phase modulation.
+where $a$ is lensing amplitude \footnote{If geometric-optics (GO) lensing present together with WO microlensing, it would also contribute to this amplitude, $ a = a_{GO} \times a_{WO} \equiv \sqrt{\mu} \times a_{WO}$}, $b$ captures perturbation scale at which the WO microlensing in the amplification varies, $f_0$ denotes characteristic frequency of the oscillations in amplification, $\phi$ denotes the phase shift due to lensing, and $e^{-kf}$ ensures that the amplification slowly converges to $a$ as $f$ is much greater than $f_0$.
+In the later sections, we use this amplification model to understand the different aspects of a WO microlensing detection and characterization.
+In figure \ref{fig:amp_fit}, we have demonstrated the capability to contain all the features in a WO microlensing amplification for the case with $y=1$ with a point-mass lens and an SIS lens (With lens of mass $500 \rm M_{\odot}$ at a redshift of $z_l = 0.2$) .
+The fitting parameters for the point-mass amplification profile are $(a,b, k , f_0, \phi) =(1.113, 0.322, -0.0008, 40.383\, \rm{Hz}, 4.613)$ and the fitting parameters for the SIS amplification profile are $(a,b, k , f_0, \phi) =( 1.421, 0.206, 0.002, 41.565\, \rm{Hz}, 4.745)$ \footnote{Considering no geometric-optics lensing $\sqrt{\mu}=1$, these fitting parameters have been obtained.}.
+We observe that, the amplification model with appropriate fitting parameters can nicely mimic the WO microlensing amplification\footnote{In the current setup, the WO microlensing model does not capture the phase modulation.
 But it can be trivially included by a few additional variables to capture the phase modulations, in expense of computational additional time.
 Thus to demonstrate this technique, we have taken a model with amplitude modulation.}.